-ML algorithms are often used to optimise NLP systems that are a part of software solutions intended to understand human language and input.
+ML algorithms are often used to optimize natural language process (NLPs) systems that are a part of software solutions intended to understand human language and input.
 Some common examples of NLP solutions are chatbots and voice assistants that use training data to understand user queries and provide appropriate responses.

 Machine learning algorithms can also scan images and identify different objects within an image.
 Famous examples include the iPhone Photos Gallery and Google Photos, which can identify people and places inside other images, making it easier to sort and look through their galleries.